dlowjw/GovTechTestSchoolDB/README.md

     Unfortunately, due to time constraints I have not found a better way to implement it yet.
 I implemented 3 different tables this way because it was mentioned that teachers can register to multiple students and vice versa and I could not find a better way around it as of now.
 - Could not figure out how to appropriately return a JSON body along with a bad request when one is made, went with just the bad server codes only for now.
+- There isn't a check for repeat / invalid data, having trouble trying to properly implement it
 - More testing & Cleanup